nlpet/misc/README.md

-# misc
-Various exercises & experiments
+Various personal exercises and experiments